-5.5 C

 – Explore Centuries of Swedish Culture in the Heart of Stockholm

-Located in the central island of Djurgården in Stockholm, the Nordic Museum (Nordiska museet) is a guardian of Swedish cultural history and a beacon of Swedish heritage.
+Located on the central island of Djurgården in Stockholm, the Nordic Museum (Nordiska museet) is a guardian of Swedish cultural history and a beacon of Swedish heritage.
 Since its inception in 1907, this prestigious Stockholm cultural institution has been dedicated to describing the rich tapestry of Swedish culture from the 16th century to the present day.

-Threads of Nordic Culture
+Threads of Nordic culture

 As you explore the Nordic Museum’s magnificent main hall, you will come across an imposing sculpture of King Gustav Vasa by sculptor Carl Milles.
 This monument honors Sweden’s founder, a pivotal figure in the country’s history.
 However, the Nordic Museum is more than just a repository of the past.
 Additionally, the organization is dynamic and continuously renews its mission.
 Nordic culture and history intertwine vibrant threads into a wide range of topics that Nordic Museum exhibitions cover.